Undo and Redo

 - Slice:

-stores remove/mute/silence ranges. - Local undo/redo:
+editsstores remove/mute/silence ranges. - Local undo/redo:

-. - Preview lane ranges are kept in
+undoEditsandredoEditsmanage its ownhistory/future. - Preview lane ranges are kept in

-and mirrored to the timeline preview controls.
+editsand mirrored to the timeline preview controls.

 4) Unified history middleware

-The store wires middlewares in a specific order (app/store/index.ts
+The store wires middlewares in a specific order (app/store/index.ts):

 - StateUpdateQueue — groups related updates before observers run.